+91 9895734005

 Even though Ayurvedic medicine is rapidly gaining popularity across the world, there are still some myths about the same.
 Its principles are misconceived by many people who can relate it to slow and old-fashioned herbal remedies.
 It is time to remove the confusion and find the true meaning of Ayurveda.

 This is one of the most common myths of Ayurveda, that it is simply using herbal medicines.
 Although herbs are indeed important, Ayurveda is much more extensive.
-It is a science of lifestyle comprising diet, yoga, daily routine, detox treatments, and psychological well-being.
+It is a traditional holistic health system comprising diet, yoga, daily routine, detox treatments, and psychological well-being.

 Sample: In the case of joint pains, Ayurveda does not prescribe simply an oil of some herbs.
 It also implies dietary, postural, and day-to-day modifications in order to solve the underlying imbalance.